Patterns-in-between/aacp/py/tempo/notes.md

 Either adapt this or refactor/simplify/rewrite based on statsmodels example above.

-How to run with test data:
+# Running tempo.py with test data

 in aacp/zmq: